edombowsky/Scala-for-the-Impatient-Solutions/Chapter03.md

     ab.toArray
 ```

-A much more scala way:
+ and a much more scala way:
  ```scala
     def positiveNegative(a: Array[Int]) = {
       a.filter(_ > 0) ++ a.filter(_ < 0) ++ a.filter(_ == 0)